Health Benefits FAQs

 7) Who is an eligible dependent?

 Spouse; natural-born child, stepchild, adopted child, child for whom you have legal custody up to the age of 26; domestic partner with CA Domestic Partner certificate.
+Social Security numbers are needed for all dependents.

 8) My dentist/optometrist says my dependent is not covered.
 I know I enrolled him or her.